YzENT/COMP2042_CW2024/README.md

 - Modified default constructor to accept `(int)KILLS_TO_ADVANCE` and `(String)messageOnScreen`.
   - `userHasReachedKillTarget()` in subclasses has been moved to here, to check for `KILLS_TO_ADVANCE`.
   - `messageOnScreen` is passed so it can call `LevelView.java` to show the message.
-- Undeclared `initializeFriendlyUnits()` from abstract due to code duplication.
+- Undeclared `initializeFriendlyUnits()` from abstract due to code duplication from subclass.
+It is now moved to this class.
 - Modified `initializeScene()` to send `Runnable` actions to `Screen_PauseMenu`, as well as initializing other elements (`song, kill count`).
 - Modified `initializeBackground()` to handle key press/release in another function.
 - Modified `updateLevelView()` to update kill count's label too.